 The actuarial cost method for funding calculations is the Projected Unit Credit Cost Method.
-Non-contributory active members only use the Unit Credit Cost Method.
+Non-contributing members reported with a salary use the Projected Unit Credit Cost Method without any future projected salary increases.

 The actuarial liability is calculated as the actuarial present value of the projected benefits linearly allocated to periods prior to the valuation year based on service.
 Refunds are valued as the Accumulated Deductions with interest as of the valuation date as provided by the Division of Pensions and Benefits.
 The unfunded actuarial liability is the actuarial liability on the valuation date less the actuarial value of assets.